alexishevia/.puppet/README.md

 # Alexis Hevia's puppet files
-These puppet files should allow me to reconstruct my entire development environment on a blank PC
+These puppet files should allow me to reconstruct my entire development environment on a blank Ubuntu 12.04 distribution

 ## How To Use
 ```